My dream is that people will realize that farm animals are no different than their pets

 A huge step in the right direction occurred on January 1, 2013.
 In a landmark decision the European Union banned the use of pig gestation crates after a sow reaches the fourth week of pregnancy.
 Prior to this, it was common for female pigs to spend most of their lives confined in these crates.
 A year later in 2014, Canada adopted the European ban and further required that all Canadian pork facilities built or renovated after July 1st, 2014 must use group housing systems instead of gestation crates.
-In New Zealand and Australia, gestation crates are also being phased out by 2015 and 2017, respectively.
-In the United States, legislation has been passed in Arizona, California, Colorado, Florida, Maine, Michigan, Ohio, Oregon and Rhode Island that phases out the use of gestation crates.
+In the United States, legislation has been passed in Arizona, California, Colorado, Florida, Maine, Michigan, Ohio, Oregon and Rhode Island that bans the use of gestation crates.
 Many other states are considering similar laws.
 However, farrowing crates, in which female breeding pigs can be kept for up to five weeks, are not banned.

 In the last several years, policies have been implemented by some of the largest chain restaurants in the world that require suppliers to discontinue the use of gestation crates.
 These restaurants include McDonald’s, Burger King, Tim Hortons, and Wendy’s.
 The world’s largest hog producer and pork processor, Smithfield Foods, has phased out 54% of the gestation crates at its’ company owned farms since 2007, and is on track to eliminate all of them by 2022.
 Other major pork producers like Tyson and Seaboard are considering similar policy changes.

-The biggest policy change, however, came in May 2015 when Wal-Mart, America’s largest food retailer, released an official position on animal welfare and antibiotic use in farm animals.
+A huge policy change came in May 2015 when Wal-Mart, America’s largest food retailer, released an official position on animal welfare and antibiotic use in farm animals.
 The position asks all their food suppliers to put into effect animal farming methods consistent with the “Five Freedoms,” the Farm Animal Welfare Council’s guidelines for the welfare of farm animals.

 - Freedom to express normal behavior by providing sufficient space to move freely.